gene-kira/ASI/README.md

 well here we are part 2 :]

+Breakthrough today we have a new tech Quantum bit cutting_processor_gui-4   2:14 pm 10-3-2025

 my thoughtwave project is going good 8-25-2025

 the folder you see here are 1 program and to start them use main.py   and you must have a GPU  a real one i have a 3060 that i use to test the programs